froukje/datamapu/content/posts/classical_ml/adaboost_example_reg.md

 ## Introduction

 AdaBoost is an ensemble model, that sequentially builds new models based on the errors of the previous model to improve the predictions.
 The most common case is to use Decision Trees as base models.
 Very often the examples explained are for classification tasks.
 AdaBoost can however also be used for Regression problems, on what we will focus in this post.
+This article covers the detailed calculations of a simplified example.
+For a general explanation of the algorithm, please refer to [AdaBoost - Explained]({{< ref "/posts/classical_ml/adaboost.md">}}).

 ## Data